librato/librato-metrics/README.md

       # do work...
     end

+## Annotations

+Annotation streams are a great way to track events like deploys, backups or anything else that might affect your system.
+They can be overlaid on any other metric stream so you can easily see the impact of changes.

+At a minimum each annotation needs to be assigned to a stream and to have a title.
+Let's add an annotation for deploying v45 of our app to the `deployments` stream:

+    Librato::Metrics.annotate :deployments, 'deployed v45'

+There are a number of optional fields which can make annotations even more powerful:

+    Librato::Metrics.annotate :deployments, 'deployed v46', :source => 'frontend',
+    						  :start_time => 1354662596, :end_time => 1354662608,
+    						  :description => 'Deployed 6f3bc6e67682: fix lotsa bugs…'

+More fine-grained control of annotations is available via the `Annotator` object:

+    annotator = Librato::Metrics::Annotator.new

+    # list annotation streams
+    streams = annotator.list

+    # fetch a list of events in the last hour from a stream
+    annotator.fetch :deployments, :start_time => (Time.now.to_i-3600)

+    # delete an event
+    annotator.delete_event 'deployments', 23

+See the documentation of `Annotator` for more details.

 ## Auto-Submitting Metrics

 Both `Queue` and `Aggregator` support automatically submitting measurements on a given time interval: